shejz/my_portfolio/content/portfolio/sentext.md

 ---

 ### Objectives

-Customer sentiment refers to the different emotions that your customers go through, positive or negative while engaging with your brand.
+It is essential to build a positive reputation for your business or brand.
+The way your customers initially perceive your **social media channels** or **website** can profoundly impact their overall view of your company, even before they engage with your services.
+This perception is often shaped by the reviews and responses provided by others.

+One effective method to ensure you have control over your reputation is by utilizing **sentiment analysis** to tap into your **clients' emotions**.
+While this task can be performed manually, **employing machine learning algorithms greatly accelerates and improves the process of analyzing relevant data**.

+Individual words can be assigned specific values **(negative, neutral, or positive)** to generate a score for each social media post, considering the reactions in the comments section.
+This concept can also be extended to email communication, Google reviews, and even phone conversations.

+By doing so, you can **identify which products, services, or social media marketing strategies resonate positively with your potential customers**.
+Additionally, **it helps pinpoint any issues in customer service that may be causing dissatisfaction**.

-Sentiment analysis metrics can provide you with eye-opening insights, which in turn can help you offer more of what makes your customers happy.
-Through customer sentiment analysis, you can improve your customer satisfaction index, customer loyalty, and customer lifetime value multiple folds, and thus maximize the profits for your business.
+- Sentiment analysis metrics can provide you with eye-opening insights, which in turn can help you offer more of what makes your customers happy.
+Through customer sentiment analysis, you can improve your **customer satisfaction** index, **customer loyalty**, and customer lifetime value multiple folds, and thus **maximize the profits for your business**.